-resulting from the misconduct of its employees247 or its students248 only when the school district has actual notice of and is deliberately indifferent to the harassing situation.
+resulting from the misconduct of its employees or its students only when the school district has actual notice of and is deliberately indifferent to the harassing situation.

-Courts reserve punitive damages for extreme violations of Title IX.249 The Supreme Court interprets Title VI and Title IX similarly and has all but ruled out the possibility of punitive damages for Title VI.250 The only appellate court that has addressed this issue in the context of college sports was the Fourth Circuit in Mercer v.
-Duke University, where the court vacated a plaintiff's two-million-dollar award in punitive damages.251 District courts continue to follow the precedent set in Mercer, indicating that it is unlikely that punitive damages would ever be awarded in the Title IX context.252
+Courts reserve punitive damages for extreme violations of Title IX.
+The Supreme Court interprets Title VI and Title IX similarly and has all but ruled out the possibility of punitive damages for Title VI.
+The only appellate court that has addressed this issue in the context of college sports was the Fourth Circuit in Mercer v.
+Duke University, where the court vacated a plaintiff's two-million-dollar award in punitive damages.
+District courts continue to follow the precedent set in Mercer, indicating that it is unlikely that punitive damages would ever be awarded in the Title IX context.

-Title IX claimants may have access to equitable relief beyond injunctive relief alone.253 Equitable relief will take different forms depending on the status of the plaintiff.
+Title IX claimants may have access to equitable relief beyond injunctive relief alone.
+Equitable relief will take different forms depending on the status of the plaintiff.
 One available form of equitable relief is that employees may receive